Computing isogenies from modular equations in genus two: Moduli spaces and the deformation map

-If we apply this construction to the universal abelian scheme $\XXg \to \AAg$ (or rather, the pullback of~$\XXg$ to an étale presentation~$S$ of~$\AAg$), the Kodaira--Spencer map is an isomorphism \cite[\S 2.1.1]{andre_KodairaSpencerMap2017}.
-Its analytification can be described explicitly.
+where~$T_S$ denotes the tangent bundle on~$S$.
+If we apply this construction to the universal abelian scheme $\XXg \to \AAg$ (or rather, the pullback of~$\XXg$ to an étale presentation~$S$ of~$\AAg$), the Kodaira--Spencer map is an isomorphism \cite[\S 2.1.1]{andreKodairaSpencerMap2017}.
+In particular, if $x$ is a $k$-point of~$\AAg$ represented by a p.p.~abelian variety~$A/k$, we have a canonical isomorphism $\tangent{x}{\AAg} \iso \Sym^2\tangent{0}{A}$.

+As a consequence, if~$j$ is a modular invariant (i.e.~a rational map~$\AAg\to \Avar^1$), then via the Kodaira--Spencer isomorphism, its differential~$dj$ naturally becomes a Siegel modular function of weight~$\Sym^2$ in the sense of §\ref{subsec:moduliav}.